NCES CCD 2024-25 79 schools LA

 New Orleans has higher-than-average Title I eligibility — 71.5% of the population qualifies for free or reduced-price lunch

 free or reduced-price lunch eligibility is the federal threshold for Title I funding allocations, established under the Every Student Succeeds Act (ESSA, 2015).
-Areas above 75% eligibility receive concentration grants on top of the basic Title I formula.
+Eligibility here is approaching the 75% concentration-grant threshold; it does not yet unlock the extra funding tier but sits meaningfully above the baseline 50% majority mark.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.

 Source: ESSA Title I Part A; ED EDFacts file system ESSA Title I Part A; ED EDFacts file system

-Each school district has independent budgeting, hiring, and service delivery authority.
-The fragmentation reflects historical patterns of inter-municipal boundary lines that pre-date modern city growth — students in different parts of the same city can attend different districts with different per-pupil spending, calendars, and graduation requirements.
+Each school district has independent budgeting, hiring, and service delivery authority, and the sheer count here puts it in the extreme tail of fragmentation nationally.
+The fragmentation reflects historical patterns of inter-municipal boundary lines that pre-date modern city growth, students in different parts of the same city can attend different districts with different per-pupil spending, calendars, and graduation requirements.
 Per-region variation is largest in fragmented systems because each school district sets its own budget, contracts, and priorities without higher-level coordination above the regulatory floor.

 Source: NCES Common Core of Data NCES Common Core of Data

-student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment — push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Variation between sub-units within New Orleans is typically wider than the New Orleans-aggregate figure suggests.

-Source: NCES Common Core of Data — Public School Universe NCES Common Core of Data — Public School Universe
+Source: NCES Common Core of Data, Public School Universe NCES Common Core of Data, Public School Universe

 New Orleans has higher-than-average charter school authorisation eligibility — 97.5% of the population qualifies for charter-school enrollment options